Moving NS Punctures on Super Spheres: Introduction

-So it turns out that superstring amplitudes do not chirally factorise beyond a sufficiently high number of string loops.
-The global obstruction is associated to the fact \cite{DonagiWitten15} that supermoduli space is not holomorphically split, nor is it holomorphically projected (see also \cite{VerlindeHphd} and especially \cite{Nelson88b} for some early work on this).
-To elaborate a little, in the RNS approach \cite{VerlindeHphd,VerlindeVerlinde87b,Polchinski_v2,Witten12a,Witten12b,Witten12c} to superstring perturbation theory one usually begins by considering embeddings of super Riemann surfaces of a fixed genus into spacetime (and/or a more abstract target space associated to the superconformal field theory of interest).
+So it turns out that superstring amplitudes, in particular, do not chirally factorise beyond a sufficiently high number of string loops.
+The associated global obstruction is due to~\cite{DonagiWitten15} supermoduli space not being holomorphically split or holomorphically projected (see also~\cite{VerlindeHphd} and especially~\cite{Nelson88b} for some early work on this).
+To elaborate a little, in the RNS approach~\cite{Polchinski_v2,VerlindeVerlinde87b,VerlindeHphd,Witten12b,Witten12a,Witten12c} to superstring perturbation theory one usually begins by considering embeddings of super Riemann surfaces of a fixed genus into spacetime (and/or a more abstract target space associated to the superconformal field theory of interest).
 After integrating over all such embeddings, we are to integrate over the corresponding supermoduli space, before finally summing over string loops \cite{Polchinski_v2,Witten12c}.
 To every point in supermoduli space there is a corresponding equivalence class of super Riemann surfaces (super Riemann surfaces related by a superconformal transformation are deemed equivalent).
 Briefly, the problem is associated to the non-vanishing of certain cohomology classes \cite{Nelson88b}.
 In practice, this manifests as follows.
-Supermoduli space, $\mathfrak{M}$, in general requires several coordinate charts, $(\U_m,\t{\tau}^{\tilde{\ell}}_m;\tau_m^\ell|\chi_m^\alpha)$ (with a collection of open sets, $\{\U_m\}$, covering $\mathfrak{M}$, and $\t{\tau}_m^{\tilde{\ell}},\tau_m^\ell$ corresponding to even moduli and $\chi_m^\alpha$ odd local coordinates), and it is not possible in general to find holomorphic transition functions on patch overlaps, $\U_m\cap \U_n$, that preserve the $\mathbf{Z}$ grading \cite{Nelson88b} as in:
+Supermoduli space $\mathfrak{M}$ in general requires several coordinate charts \smash{$\big(\U_m,\wt{\tau}^{\tilde{\ell}}_m;\tau_m^\ell | \chi_m^\alpha\big)$} (with a~collection of open sets $\{\U_m\}$ covering $\mathfrak{M}$, and \smash{$\wt{\tau}_m^{\tilde{\ell}}$}, \smash{$\tau_m^\ell$} corresponding to even moduli and $\chi_m^\alpha$ odd local coordinates), and it is not possible in general to find holomorphic transition functions on patch overlaps $\U_m\cap \U_n$ that preserve the $\mathbb{Z}$ grading \cite{Nelson88b} as in